mmai/cyclejs-sparklines/README.md

 # Sparklines component for Cycle.js

+Notice: this library uses a now deprecated version of cycle-dom

 This is a full port of the [react-sparklines](https://github.com/borisyankov/react-sparklines) component for [Cycle.js](http://cycle.js.org/).

 Live demos and docs: [mmai.github.io/cyclejs-sparklines/](http://mmai.github.io/cyclejs-sparklines/)